Skip to main content

 Florida Horror: 80-Year-Old Woman Mauled by Alligator While Walking Dog, Suffers Gruesome Injuries

-September 10, 2024 Catherine Williams - Chief Editor Entertainment
+September 10, 2024 Catherine Williams Entertainment

-Florida Woman, 84, ⁣Fights Off⁤ 7-Foot Alligator During Walk with Dog
+Florida Woman, 84, Fights Off 7-Foot Alligator During Walk with Dog

 Del Boppel, a resident of North Fort Myers, Florida, recounted her terrifying encounter with a 7-foot-long alligator from her hospital bed.
 The 84-year-old woman said she was taking her small dog for a daily walk when the incident occurred.